awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-connect-to-cluster.md

 The endpoint for your cluster is not available until the cluster is created and in the available state\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/gsg/images/rs-mgmt-clusters-cluster-database-properties-jdbc.png)

-### To Connect from SQL Workbench/J to Your Cluster<a name="rs-gsg-how-to-connect-from-workbench"></a>
+### To connect from SQL Workbench/J to your cluster<a name="rs-gsg-how-to-connect-from-workbench"></a>

-This step assumes you installed SQL Workbench/J\.
+This step assumes that you installed SQL Workbench/J\.

 1. Open SQL Workbench/J\.